webplatform/docs-wpd/Community/Meetings/General/index.md

 ACTION: Content Task Force Lead [TBD] should set up a meeting to talk about this.

-ACTION: Julee to send out e-mail asking for owernship for each project area
+ACTION: Julee to send out e-mail asking for a lead, at least temporarily, for each project area, so we can get bug triaged and some movement.

 ==Agenda 2013-03-15==